TRaSH-Guides/Guides/docs/Notifiarr/Quick-Start.md

  Right click on your server name and select "Copy ID"

-??? example "Example right click"
+??? example "Example right click - [CLICK TO EXPAND]"
     ![!dn-discord-copyid](images/dn-discord-copyid.png)

 Paste the server ID in box `[1]`